plutus-IV-org/plutus_backtest/README.md

 combined_frame =backtest.puzzle_assembly(dic)
 ```
-First of all each backtest shall be executed in order to obtain final portfolio of each one.
+First of all all backtest shall be executed in order to obtain final portfolio of the each one.
 Then they shall be assigned to an empty dictionary.
 Thereafter
 function "puzzle_assembly" takes the data from diffirent backtest and unite it into one dataframe.

 ![6](https://user-images.githubusercontent.com/83161286/146918856-ede46b8a-830c-42ad-9e63-b80063d80460.png)